shalikadulaj/IoT-Mini-Project-1/README.md

 * Implementing multi-threading to periodically read sensor data.
 * Utilizing a sleep mode during idle periods to conserve power.
-* Employing the I2C low-power bus for efficient retrieval of embedded sensor data.
+* I2C low-power bus for efficient retrieval of embedded sensor data.
 * Implementing the functionality to save data in FLASH memory (yet to be implemented).